 Prof. Ricciardi taught in the economics department for the Institute for Latin American Studies at the University of Texas, the Universidad Centroamericana in Nicaragua, and the Instituto de Estudios Superiores de Administracion in Venezuela.
 His research interests include monetary economics, the history of economic thought, and Latin American economic development.
 He has worked as a research economist in Peru, Central America, and Venezuela, and consulted for the Central Bank of Nicaragua.
 He was also a William R. Dill International Faculty Fellow and a Fulbright Scholar to Venezuela.

-Alex Nesbeda manages the programming for Elective Abroad courses and the International Consulting Experience for the undergraduate and graduate student populations.
-She is the program manager for undergraduate Electives Abroad in Japan, the United Kingdom, Uruguay / Argentina, and Israel; graduate Electives Abroad in Italy and Japan; and the MSEL Global Entrepreneurship Experience in Tanzania.
+Alex Nesbeda manages the programming for Electives Abroad & Away, International Consulting Experience, and the Global Entrepreneurship Experience for the undergraduate and graduate student populations.
+She is the program manager for undergraduate Electives Abroad in Japan, the United Kingdom, Uruguay/Argentina, and Israel; graduate Electives Abroad in Italy and Japan; and the MSEL Global Entrepreneurship Experience in Tanzania.

 Xueer (Cher) Ning created two videos from her experience on the March 2018 program.
 Check them out below: